What are startups notoriously bad at when it comes to marketing? Why do they fail? How can they get better?

 - Not thinking about marketing enough (or early enough).

 - Putting all eggs in one basket (e.g. launch campaign).

 - Measuring things that don't matter, and not tracking the ones that do.

 Now...
 Once you're done reading, I'd love to hear your thoughts on the subject.
 What mistakes have the experts missed?
 Which ones did you make yourself and what did you learn?

-There’s also a Twitter list of everyone who’s ever been featured on Marketing Before Funding.
+By the way, there's also a Twitter list of everyone who's ever been featured on Marketing Before Funding.

 JULIA HARTZ, CO-FOUNDER OF EVENTBRITE

 "Many companies try to dive into driving awareness for their product or service before they figure out who they are, what they stand for, and what they are driving for.
 At Eventbrite, we set out 6 years ago to democratize the ticketing industry through innovative products and top notch support.
 The great news is that through all the growth we've had - in customers and in company size - these are still our primary areas of focus."

 "The #1 marketing mistake I see startups make is relying on a silver bullet.
 You think: if we could just get a partnership with Forbes.
 If L'Oreal would just say yes.
 We'd be on the path to explosive growth.
 But there's almost never just ONE silver bullet; rather, most companies succeed by a combination of many small efforts and unpredictable wins.
 I keep a lot of irons in the fire so if one partnership doesn't go through, or one deal turns out to have much less impact than I'd hoped, I still have plenty of other things in the works!"